MichaelKevinKelly/CellularAutomata/README.md

 Cellular Automata
 ===========

-This repo contains implementations for three variants of Conway's Game of Life, two implemented in Java and Processing and one in C# and Unity.
+This repo contains code for three variants of Conway's Game of Life, two implemented in Java and Processing and one in C# and Unity.

 ## The Game of Life